mysweet/cockroachdb_docs_cn/design_cn.md

 containing a varint64 entry for each minute with activity during the specified hour.

-To efficiently keep accounting over large key ranges, the task of aggregation must be distributed.
-If activity occurs within the same range as the key prefix for accounting, the updates are made as part of the consensus write.
-If the ranges differ, then a message is sent to the parent range to increment the accounting.
-If upon receiving the message, the parent range also does not include the key prefix, it in turn forwards it to its parent or left child in the balanced binary tree which is maintained to describe the range hierarchy.
-This limits the number of messages before an update is visible at the root to `2*log N`, where `N` is the number of ranges in the key prefix.
+To efficiently keep accounting over large key 域s, the task of aggregation must be distributed.
+If activity occurs within the same 域 as the key prefix for accounting, the updates are made as part of the consensus write.
+If the 域s differ, then a message is sent to the parent 域 to increment the accounting.
+If upon receiving the message, the parent 域 also does not include the key prefix, it in turn forwards it to its parent or left child in the balanced binary tree which is maintained to describe the 域 hierarchy.
+This limits the number of messages before an update is visible at the root to `2*log N`, where `N` is the number of 域s in the key prefix.

-## Zones
+## 区
 zones are stored in the map with keys prefixed by `\0zone` followed by the key prefix to which the zone configuration applies.
-Zone values specify a protobuf containing the datacenters from which replicas for ranges which fall under the zone must be chosen.
+Zone values specify a protobuf containing the datacenters from which replicas for 域s which fall under the zone must be chosen.

 Please see [pkg/config/config.proto](https://github.com/cockroachdb/cockroach/blob/master/pkg/config/config.proto) for up-to-date data structures used, the best entry point being `message ZoneConfig`.

-If zones are modified in situ, each node verifies the existing zones for its ranges against the zone configuration.
-If it discovers differences, it reconfigures ranges in the same way that it rebalances away from busy nodes, via special-case 1:1 split to a duplicate range comprising the new configuration.
+If zones are modified in situ, each node verifies the existing zones for its 域s against the zone configuration.
+If it discovers differences, it reconfigures 域s in the same way that it rebalances away from busy nodes, via special-case 1:1 split to a duplicate 域 comprising the new configuration.

 # SQL